-If you cannot find a working IR code set for your set-top box while the Setup program is running, visit the following Media Center Web site to find the most recent information about configuring your set-top box with Media Center:
+- If you cannot find a working IR code set for your set-top box while the Setup program is running, visit the following Media Center Web site to find the most recent information about configuring your set-top box with Media Center:

-Media Center cannot automatically connect to the Internet through a dial-up connection or detect when you are connected to the Internet to obtain current guide data.
+- Media Center cannot automatically connect to the Internet through a dial-up connection or detect when you are connected to the Internet to obtain current guide data.
 If you use a dial-up connection as your primary Internet connection, you must periodically download the program guide while you are connected to the Internet to obtain current data.
 We recommend that you connect to the Internet and initiate a download of guide data in Media Center every two to three days.

-Media Center becomes unstable when system memory is low.
+- Media Center becomes unstable when system memory is low.
 For example, if Media Center is recording TV while you are running high-stress programs that use lots of system memory (such as 3-D games), the recording may be disrupted.
 Quit any unused programs if you experience this problem.

-Media Center does not support multiple-monitor scenarios.
+- Media Center does not support multiple-monitor scenarios.

 - To successfully download the EPG data, the Standards and formats and the Location settings under Regional and Language Options must match.
 For example, if you are located in the United States, Standards and formats must be set to English (United States) and Location must be set to United States.

 - Dolby 5.1 Surround Sound may not work correctly if the incorrect audio drivers are installed on your system.

-A Help window may become blank when you resize it while Media Center Edition is in windowed mode.
+- A Help window may become blank when you resize it while Media Center Edition is in windowed mode.
 The contents of the Help window are viewable again when you finish resizing the help window.

-Media Center may stop responding when you press ALT+TAB.
+- Media Center may stop responding when you press ALT+TAB.

-Occasionally, when you resume from hibernation or standby, you may receive the following error message: Cannot Load FilesTo work around this issue when it occurs, quit, and then restart Media Center.
+- Occasionally, when you resume from hibernation or standby, you may receive the following error message: Cannot Load FilesTo work around this issue when it occurs, quit, and then restart Media Center.

 - You cannot watch live TV if your available hard-disk space drops too low.

-Media Center cannot record TV on drives that drive compression is activated on.
+- Media Center cannot record TV on drives that drive compression is activated on.

 - You can record a TV program only from live TV.
 If you are watching TV within the pause buffer, and then you press RECORD, Media Center begins recording the live broadcast signal of the program that you are tuned to (not the playback segment of the program that you are watching in the pause buffer).
 To record exactly what you are watching, first press LIVE TV, and then press RECORD.

-Media Center does not immediately display an error when you schedule a recording that requires more than the currently available hard-disk space.
+- Media Center does not immediately display an error when you schedule a recording that requires more than the currently available hard-disk space.
 A low disk space warning appears as the scheduled recording approaches.
 If Media Center cannot create sufficient disk space at that time, the recording operation will not occur.

-The Media Center computer may exhibit the following behavior when it resumes from standby to record a TV program:
+- The Media Center computer may exhibit the following behavior when it resumes from standby to record a TV program: